Sodaro/Portfolio/src/snippets/chatfilter_filtering.md

         if endPos ~= nil then --there is a match if endPos+1 <= #loweredmsg then --the endpos is not the last character local followingChar = string.sub(loweredmsg, endPos+1, endPos+1)
-                if string.match(followingChar, "[^a-zA-Z%d%s]") then --following char is whitespace or non-alphanumeric, filter the message return true
+                if string.match(followingChar, "[^a-zA-Z%d]") then --following char is whitespace or non-alphanumeric, filter the message return true
                 end
             else